shuangxiuli/RMV-MPC/README.md

 Since python 3.6 does not support matplotlib >= 3.4.0, we had to go around this compatability issue.
 One temporary solution is save result data in corrent conda environment and plot in other conda environment with newer matplotlib.

-1. Save result data as jld2 file
+1. Save prediction and robot history data to csv file
-2. Create another conda environment with python >= 3.7 and matplotlib >= 3.4.0
-3. Open load_data.ipynb with this conda environment and plot the result
+2. Open python_plot.ipynb to load the data in python and make gif